You are reading the documentation for the in-development version of Streamlink.

 # If you don't have Debian backports already (see link below):

-echo "deb http://deb.debian.org/debian bullseye-backports main" | sudo tee "/etc/apt/sources.list.d/streamlink.list"
+echo "deb http://deb.debian.org/debian bookworm-backports main" | sudo tee "/etc/apt/sources.list.d/streamlink.list"

 sudo apt update

-sudo apt -t bullseye-backports install streamlink
+sudo apt -t bookworm-backports install streamlink

 |